DJ LeMahieu Player Props: Yankees vs. Rangers

 Rangers Pitching Rankings

-- The pitching staff for the Rangers has a collective 9.2 K/9, which ranks 11th in MLB.
+- The Rangers pitching staff ranks 11th in MLB with a collective 9.1 strikeouts per nine innings.

-- The Rangers have the ninth-ranked team ERA across all MLB pitching staffs (3.68).
+- The Rangers have a 3.62 team ERA that ranks ninth among all MLB pitching staffs.

-- deGrom (2-0) takes the mound for the Rangers in his sixth start of the season.
-He's put together a 3.04 ERA in 26 2/3 innings pitched, with 43 strikeouts.
+- Eovaldi (2-2) gets the starting nod for the Rangers in his sixth start of the season.
+He's put together a 5.20 ERA in 27 2/3 innings pitched, with 31 strikeouts.

-- The right-hander's last time out came on Sunday against the Oakland Athletics, when he threw six innings, surrendering one earned run while allowing three hits.
+- The right-hander last appeared on Monday against the Cincinnati Reds, when he threw six innings, allowing three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.